greenhouselab/Veta/README.md

+# VETA
-# Veta ## a MATLAB-based toolbox that provides simultaneous EMG data collection and visualization as well as streamlined offline processing that is designed specifically for use with TMS.
+## a MATLAB-based toolbox that provides simultaneous EMG data collection and visualization as well as streamlined offline processing that is designed specifically for use with TMS.

 ## Workflow